 Charles Osborne started hiccupping in 1922, and he didn't stop until 1990, that's 68 years and approximately 430 million hiccups later.
 He is the current Guinness World Record holder for the longest attack of hiccups.

 We will explore the possibility of cat hiccups and find out if your cat is likely to break this record.

 Just like people and other mammals, cats too can get hiccups.
 Both cats and kittens can get hiccups, and it's quite common and very similar to when humans get a hiccup.

 Anybody who has witnessed a cat hiccup knows that they do not always sound like a human hiccup, they make more of a subtle "gulp" or "chirp" sound.
 This video of a hiccupping cat is a great example:

 The most likely culprit is your cat's appetite.
 Eating without chewing causes air to be swallowed, leading to hiccups.
 A phenomenon that you may have experienced yourself.

 Another cause, one which we hope you haven't experienced, is hairballs.
 The irritation caused by hair in the throat can trigger a bout of hiccups.
-Some other causes of cat hiccups are excitement, stress, and sudden changes in temperature.
+Like us, cats can also get hiccups without a clear cause.